 The study of protein fibrillation and the development of strategies to prevent this process has garnered significant attention in recent years.
 The role of SUMO (Small Ubiquitin-like Modifier) protein as a chaperone in the solubility of amyloid fibrils and its ability to inhibit protein fibrillation has been demonstrated in previous research.
 This study investigates the fibrillation of alpha-synuclein and beta-amyloid proteins in the presence and absence of SUMO.
 The formation of amyloid fibrils was assessed using Thioflavin T (ThT) fluorescence emission at a wavelength of 485 nanometers.
 The results were corroborated through various techniques, including Atomic Force Microscopy (AFM), Circular Dichroism (CD) spectroscopy, Fourier Transform Infrared (FT-IR) spectroscopy, and Congo Red absorbance analysis.
 In all samples under fibrillating conditions, the absence of SUMO resulted in a significantly higher formation of amyloid plaques, whereas the presence of SUMO led to a marked reduction in their formation.
 The findings from this study confirm the role of SUMO as a chaperone in dissolving fibrillated amyloids.

-Keywords: SUMO, fibrillation, beta-amyloid, alpha-synuclein
+Keywords: SUMO, Fibrillation, Beta-amyloid, Alpha-synuclein

-*Corresponding author email address: khajeh@modares.ac.ir
+*E-mail address: khajeh@modares.ac.ir

-Department of Biochemistry, Faculty of biological science, Tarbiat Modares University, Tehran, Iran.
+Department of Biochemistry, Faculty of biological science, Tarbiat Modares University, Tehran, Iran